judylong/Capstone/README.md

-# Villian-E
+# Villain-E

 [Heroku link][heroku]

 [heroku]: mycapstone.herokuapp.com

 ## Features
-Villian-E app allows users to create campaign projects and back the campaign projects of others.
+Villain-E app allows users to create campaign projects and back the campaign projects of others.
 When creating a project, users can upload an image file and create as many rewards for their projects as they see fit.

 Users also have the option of logging in with their Facebook account.